Roswell, Georgia: History and government

 King invited investors from the coast to join him at the new location.
 He was also joined by Barrington King, one of his sons, who succeeded his father in the manufacturing company.
 Archibald Smith was one of the planters who migrated there to establish a new plantation, also bringing enslaved African Americans from the coastal areas.

 Shortly after 1832 a survey of the area was conducted by Nathan Crawford Barnett as part of the Cherokee Purchase in preparation for the sixth state administrated land lottery culminating in the Cherokee removal.

-Barrington Hall (the home of Barrington King), Smith Plantation (the home of Archibald Smith) and Bulloch Hall (the childhood home of President Theodore Roosevelt's mother, Mittie Bulloch) have been preserved and restored.
+Barrington Hall (the home of Barrington King), Smith Plantation (the home of Archibald Smith), and Bulloch Hall (the childhood home of President Theodore Roosevelt's mother, Mittie Bulloch) have been preserved and restored.
 They are now open to the public.
-According to the 1850 Slave Schedules, these three "founding families", together with the next three largest planters, held 192 slaves, 51% of the total 378 slaves held in Roswell District.
+According to the 1850 Slave Schedules, these three "founding families", together with the next three largest planters, held 192 slaves, 51% of the total 378 slaves held in the Roswell District.
 Archibald Smith had a 300 acre cotton plantation.
 According to the 1850 Census, Barrington King held 70 enslaved Blacks.
 Half of them were under the age of 10.
-These enslaved worked in the Barrington's household.
+These enslaved people worked in the Barrington's household.
 Barrington King "leased" or "rented" some of his enslaved adult males to the Roswell Manufacturing Company, but they did not work around the mill machinery.